hlburns/ITintro/README.md

 .login
 these provide a quick set up on the systems to get you going

-The rest of the stuff is for Python, Bash and verison control
+The rest of the stuff is for Python, Bash and version control